sbhusal123/mysql-sakila-practice-db/README.md

 - What is the average running time of films by category?

-- Why does this query return the empty set?

 **Stored Procedure:**
-- Create the store procedure to find film in stoks provided film id and store id.
+- Create a basic stored procedure to display the first_name of the actor, provided actor_id.

 **References:**